$24.00 – $29.00 inc. GST

 She competes in the dog sport of Agility and Rally O and Shellbe (a German short-haired pointer) competes on Master level in Agility and Rally O. Chillax, one of Shellbe’s puppies, competes in Rally O and got his Rally Novice title in October 2019.
 He is just starting out in Agility.

-Barbara is the President of the Pet Professional Guild Australia.
+Barbara is the Vice President of the Pet Professional Guild Australia.
 The Guild promotes force free and humane training for all pets.

 Barbara holds a Master’s Degree in Modern European History and Economics from the University of Berne (Switzerland) and a MBA (Master of Business Administration) from Southern Cross University Australia.
 In addition, Barbara has in-depth experience in adult education and training, having taught high school and university students in Berne, college students in Sydney, as well as middle and top management employees of a large public corporation in Switzerland.